Reflections of My First Newborn Shoot

-From that point, I’d say that it was always my intent to be a newborn photographer.
-Anne Geddes was really at her peak at that time and a huge influencer to me.
+It has been my intent from 2005 to be a newborn photographer.
+Anne Geddes was really at her peak then and a huge influencer to me.
 But I had no resources to purchase much material nor contacts to work with that could sew.
 There was a lot of trial and error and that felt like it was creating a hole in our family budget.

-With no knowledge of what a vision board was, no youtube for creative step by step guidance and Amazon still known as an online bookstore, the internet was still still a hit or miss search.
+With no knowledge of what a vision board was, no youtube for creative step by step guidance and Amazon was still known as an online bookstore, the internet was still still a hit or miss place I had no interest in jumping into.
 Hard to believe how it turned the corner so fast.

 Having somehow found very rudimentary blogs from photographers like Scott Kelby and David Ziser, I learned the more technical stuff before learning the creative secrets.
 And maybe I learned it in the correct order, like learning music theory, notes and chords instead of memorizing Stairway to Heaven.

 Happy with the learning I was getting from the guys, I veered off into the direction of concentrating on the technical aspects of lighting.
-Starting out with very warm 2-light construction light set and flashlights and a Home Depot invented light pole.
+I started out with very warm duo-set of construction lights.
+Not only warm but before LED so they got SUPER HOT.
+(I melted carpet once when they fell over).
+And flashlights for creating interesting light.
+A light pole made from a Home Depot paint extender stick.
 I ended up a strobe photographer before I learned natural light photography.

-I am not sure exactly when my first newborn photograph was taken, I know I was desperately looking for babies to photograph.
-My first dedicated newborn shoot was in 2012 and looking back at it, I don’t think it’s too bad.
+I am not sure exactly when my first newborn photograph was taken but my first dedicated newborn shoot was in 2012 and those images are some I still love to go back and look through.

-Home shoots are lifestyle oriented.
-Studio shoots I love to do now here at my home studio and utilize my new windowed room for beautiful natural light shoots.
+Home shoots are usually lifestyle oriented.
+Studio shoots I do in my home and utilize my new windowed “cabin” for beautiful natural light shoots.